waicool20/KAGA/README.md

 # Features

 - No more hassling with the command line, just click away admiral!
-- More human friendly values instead of pure numbers used to configure KCAuto-Kai
+- More human friendly values instead of pure numbers used to configure KCAuto
-- Profile saving, for easy switching between different routines from orel cruising to your 3-2 grind
+- Profile saving, for easy switching between different routines
-- Automatic restart of KCAuto-Kai, KAGA makes sure those subs return to 2-3 even after an internet hiccup!
+- Automatic restart of KCAuto, ~~KAGA makes sure those subs return to 2-3 even after an internet hiccup!~~ Orel is dead T_T
-- Saves crash logs automatically to <KCAuto-Kai Directory>/crashes with details filled in ready for bug reporting
+- Saves crash logs automatically to <KCAuto Directory>/crashes with details filled in ready for bug reporting
 - Prevents lockscreen(configurable) in case you're too lazy to turn off your screensaver
-- Tooltips to help you configure KCAuto-Kai, press Shift Key while hovering over an option to see what it does
+- Tooltips to help you configure KCAuto, press Shift Key while hovering over an option to see what it does
 - Statistics to help you know what the script is doing! eg. Buckets used, sorties per hour etc. (See screenshots)
-- Discord integration, basic crash notification and script status queries via YuuBot, a sassy bot that resides in our server.
+- Discord integration, basic crash notification and script status queries via YuuBot, a cute bot that resides in our server.
 - Global shortcut key that can be rebinded to start and stop the script even when your mouse is out of control.
 - KC3 Ship list importer for convenience when configuring the ShipSwitcher module.